cloudflare/cloudflare-docs/products/automatic-platform-optimization/src/content/troubleshooting/faq.md

 ## Can I customize query string caching with APO?

-You can use one of the support query strings from the list below.
+You can use one of the supported query strings from the list below.

 `/^fbclid|ref|mc_(cid|eid)|utm_(source|medium|campaign|term|content|expid)|gclid|fb_(action_ids|action_types|source)|age-verified|ao_noptimize|usqp|cn-reloaded|_ga|_ke$/`